neosmart/udpproxy/README.md

 ## Usage

 `udpproxy` is a command-line application.
 One instance of `udpproxy` should be started for each remote endpoint you wish to proxy data to/from.
-All configuration is done via command-line arguments in keeping with the spirit of this project.
+All configuration is done via command-line arguments, in keeping with the spirit of this project.

 ```
 udpproxy [-b BIND_ADDR] -l LOCAL_PORT -h REMOTE_ADDR -r REMOTE_PORT